madhumanne/task-manager-app/backend/README.md

 - Create, edit, delete, reschedule, and complete tasks.
 - JWT Bearer Authentication for secure API access (login & signup endpoints).
 - **Session Management:** Each login creates a random session GUID stored in the database with expiry.
 All requests validate the session for expiry.
 Logout marks the session as expired.
-- Entity Framework Core for database operations.
+- Entity Framework Core for database operations, always accessed through services.

 ## Getting Started